Basic build settings

 Netlify lets you link a GitHub, GitLab, or Bitbucket repository to a site for continuous deployment.
 Each time you push to your Git provider, Netlify runs a build with your tool of choice and deploys the result to our powerful CDN.

-You can specify how Netlify will build your site by going to Settings > Build & deploy > Continuous Deployment > Build settings.
+You can specify how Netlify will build your site by going to Site settings > Build & deploy > Continuous Deployment > Build settings.

 From here, you can link an existing site to a Git repository or change the currently linked repository, set a base directory, add a build command, and specify a publish directory.
 For public repos, you can also toggle your deploy log visibility.

-- Base directory: Optional field that specifies the directory to change to before starting a build.
-This is where we will look for dependency management files such as
+- Base directory: Optional field for linking monorepos or sites built from a subdirectory of a repository.
+It specifies the directory that our buildbot changes to before starting a build.
+It’s where our build system checks for dependency management files such as

 - Publish directory: Directory (relative to the root of your repo) that contains the deploy-ready HTML files and assets generated by the build.
 If a base directory has been specified, it should be included in the publish directory path.
 For example, if your base directory is set to